Deepan-Karmakar/p5.js-tutorial/Frequently-Asked-Questions.md

 Most importantly, this project is in active development, with enthusiastic support and contributions from around the world.
 We have begun working with various schools and institutions to teach workshops and classes, in hopes of integrating it into curricula as a tool for understanding the web.

 We are also putting a lot of energy into making the documentation clear, for developers as well as users.
 We'd like this to be a project that anyone feels welcome and empowered to be a part of, whether that's contributing documentation, writing code, teaching with it, or using it to create.

+### Do all the variables have to be in the global namespace?
+Can I run multiple sketches on one page?

+By default, all p5.js functions are in the global namespace (i.e. bound to the window object), meaning you can call them simply `ellipse()`, `fill()`, etc. However, this might be inconvenient if you are mixing with other JS libraries or writing long programs of your own.
+To solve this problem, there is something we call "instance mode", where all p5 functions are bound up in a single variable instead of polluting your global namespace.
+[See more info here.](https://github.com/lmccart/p5.js/wiki/p5.js-overview#instantiation--namespace)

+### How can I specify the HTML node where I want my canvas?

+Use the `.parent()` function, [see more info here](https://github.com/lmccart/p5.js/wiki/p5.js-overview#createcanvas).